pulumi/pulumi-hugo/themes/default/content/docs/reference/service-api/_index.md

 ---
-title: "Pulumi Service API"
+title: "Pulumi Service REST API"
-meta_desc: An overview of the Pulumi Service API for querying Organization, Stack, State, etc. information.
+meta_desc: An overview of the Pulumi Service REST API for querying Organization, Stack, State, etc. information.
 ---

-The Pulumi Service API is used by the Pulumi CLI and the Pulumi Console to query and interact with state information, history, stack tags, etc. This API is available for end users to integrate into their own automation use cases.
+The Pulumi Service REST API is used by the Pulumi CLI and the Pulumi Console to query and interact with state information, history, stack tags, etc. This API is available for end users to integrate into their own automation use cases.

 {{% notes "info" %}}
-While the Pulumi Service API is used by the Pulumi CLI and Pulumi Console, Pulumi makes no guarantees about changes that might affect backwards compatibility or cause breaking changes.
+While the Pulumi Service REST API is used by the Pulumi CLI and Pulumi Console, Pulumi makes no guarantees about changes that might affect backwards compatibility or cause breaking changes.
 {{% /notes %}}

 ## Authentication

 All requests must be authenticated using a token via the `Authorization` HTTP header.
-If the token is missing or invalid, the Pulumi Service API will return a 401 status code.

 The `Authorization` header must be in the form below with the literal string `token`, then a space, then your access token value.